techernvsp/Emoion-Detection-in-AI/README.md

 keras     cmd = "pip install keras"

-Note : use Annaconda software to execute Accurately
+Note : use Annaconda  to execute Accurately

 refer this video : https://youtu.be/duEkbMjvPcE